LSOC and Cleared Swaps Customer Protection

 Provides detailed specifications for reporting of additional client master data for margin accounts, including the new FIXML-based Margin Accounts Master file.
 For swaps clients, data may be included in either the Margin Accounts Master file or in the LSOC CVR files, and for futures clients, data may be included in either the Margin Accounts Master file or the Customer Gross Margining (CGM) position files.

-In 2014 CME Clearing will roll out an API to allow firms to automate collateral deposit and withdrawal requests.
-This will be made available in two formats – a simpler CSV-format file-based approach, and a full-featured FIXML-format message-based approach.
-These two documents provide specifications for the API.
+CME Clearing has begun deploying an API to allow firms to automate collateral deposit and withdrawal requests.
+A CSV-format file-based approach is available now, and a FIXML-format message-based approach will follow later this year.
+These two documents provide the specifications.